isomerpages/moh-bioethics/_asian-bioethics-network/Data Repository/Singapore.md

 <td rowspan="1" colspan="1">
 <p>Ethical, Legal &amp; Social Issues in Human Stem Cell Research, Reproductive
 and Therapeutic Cloning (Download here)</p>
-<p><strong>Description: </strong>This report addresses the ethical, legal,
+<p><strong>Description: </strong>This report examines the ethical, legal,
-and social issues surrounding human stem cell research, as well as reproductive and therapeutic cloning.
-It explores the implications of these technologies, offering guidelines and recommendations for their responsible use in biomedical research while considering societal concerns and legal frameworks.</p>
+and social issues in human stem cell research, reproductive cloning, and therapeutic cloning.
+It provides guidelines and recommendations for responsible use, taking into account societal concerns and legal frameworks.</p>
 </td>
 </tr>
 </tbody>